cardosorapha/academicpages/_pages/about.md

   - /about.html
 ---

-I am a PhD student at École Centrale de Lyon, in the Institut of Nanotechnologies de Lyon.
-I am currently working with professor Ian O'Connor (ECL/INL) and Sébastien Le Beux (Concordia) on photonic computing with phase-change materials at the [Heterogeneous Systems Design](https://inl.cnrs.fr/en/heterogeneous-systems-design/) group.
+I am Raphael, a brazilian Electronics Engineer with a PhD in the field of Microelectronics and Photonics from Université de Lyon, in the Institut of Nanotechnologies de Lyon.
 I received my B.E. degree at the Universidade Federal de Sergipe (Brazil) and had my Masters in the same institution.
-My research interests cover emergent computing technologies and algorithms, analog computing, sensors and electronic instrumentation.
+My research interests cover analog and mixed signal electronics, electronic instrumentation, and mathematical modeling of devices, circuits and systems.

+I am currently part of the CI Inovador program in the analog & mixed signal track, happening in the Federal University of Rio Grande do Sul, Brazil, in a partnership with multiple brazilian and foreign companies.

 News
 ======
-Oct 2023: During ECOC2023, we released our open-source photonic circuit simulator, SPECS.
+Oct 2023: During ECOC2023, we released our open-source photonic circuit simulator, **SPECS**.
 Check out its [website](https://demo.zrounba.fr/specs/) for more info.

 Jun 2023: Our work **"Photonic Convolution Engine Based on Phase-Change Materials and Stochastic Computing"** was presented in an oral presentation in ISVLSI 2023: https://ieeexplore.ieee.org/abstract/document/10238608.